googlearchive/friendlypix-web/README.md

 To see it in action, have a look at [friendly-pix.com](https://friendly-pix.com)

-## Few words on dependencies
+## Few words on technology used

-Friendly Pix is built using JavaScript, [Firebase](https://firebase.google.com/docs/web/setup) and jQuery.
+The Friendly Pix frontend is built using JavaScript, [Firebase](https://firebase.google.com/docs/web/setup) and jQuery.

+Friendly Pix is written in ES2017 using Modules so for wide browser support the code is packed and transpiled to ES5 using [Webpack](https://webpack.js.org/).

 The Auth flow is using [Firebase-UI](https://github.com/firebase/firebaseui-web).

 Javascript Runtime dependencies as well as Build and deploy dependecies are managed using [npm](http://npmjs.com/).

-Also Friendly Pix is written in ES2015 using Modules so for wide browser support we pack and transpile the code to ES5 using [Webpack](https://webpack.js.org/).
-Additionally server-side micro-services are built on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions).
+Server-side micro-services are built on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions).

 ## Create and configure your Firebase Project